This article is all about the perfect Washington DC 4 day itinerary for any time of the year.

 International Spy Museum (paid, south of the National Mall)

-It is possible to walk into each museum, but it is likely there will be lines during busy seasons and for the most popular museums.
+It is possible to walk into each museum, but there will likely be lines during busy seasons and for the most popular museums.
+For example, the Air and Space Museum is a good one to grab a reserved time ticket for in advance.
+You can visit each museum’s website for ticket options — all are free.

 Time Estimate: You can easily spend 1 hour or more at each museum.
 Factor in wait times if you are going to a museum with a line, and you don’t have timed tickets.